pubnub/chat-engine-unread-messages/README.md

 # Unread Messages Plugin

-Adds the ability to count unread messages in OCF.Chats.
+Adds the ability to count unread messages in ChatEngine.Chats.